modalitysystems/modalitysoftware-docs/MTR/Modality Systems Microsoft Teams Rooms Service Requirements.md

 - Access to Windows patching Server (WSUS)
 - Access to a customer Power BI workspace
 - Power BI Pro licences
-- Access to Power BI Server if deployed on customer tenant-
+- Access to PA Server Monitor Server, if deployed on customer tenant-
 - Optional, direct remote access to MTR Systems

 Details of each requirement are explained below.